Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I would love to rescue this little puppy, but I am afraid once I have her washed and groomed she'll still have that strong odor.
 Please help me.
 I will be a first time dog owner, so I am really unsure of what to do.
 Thank you.

 How about adopting a rescue dog?
 Even in the small city that I live in, the animal shelter kills 1,200 lbs. of dogs and cats a month because people go to breeders instead of adopting one from rescue.

 It sounds like you have gone to a backyard breeder.
 A quality breeder shows their dogs and will only breed to promote the best qualities in a breed and breed out the bad ones.
 You can still get a loving pet from these places, but there is often a compromise in the health and build of the dog.
-Hence the much lower price.
-I have two dogs myself, one is very well bred, the other a rescue.
-The difference is obvious to look at them, but they are both very loving animals and I love them right back.

 This puppy may have an odor for a while, but if that is your only concern go ahead and get her.
 It won't last forever!

 Adopting from a breeder can be tricky to make sure they are a good breeder.
 It seems like you have already been to the breeders.
 Is the pets area kept clean?
 Are the pets caged or are they able to get exercise?
 Is she breeding multiple dogs or just the one?

 You are never really "rescuing" from a breeder.
 A good breeder will have a vet check on the dogs and puppies before they go to a new home.
 You should be able to get vet records.
 They should already have their first and maybe even second shots.
 The puppy should also come with a warranty (if a genetic death happens, you will get first pick of another liter for example).

 It seems to me that the place is not kept clean, which is why the dog smells.